hongpenggg/mathhelper/README.md

 There are:
   1. Simple tools, +-x÷
   2. More complex ones, like √(x).
   3. Stat Analysis tools, like mean, median, mode and standard deviation (stddev).
+[I was hoping to add the linreg ability to this but I'm a little lazy to do it.]

  All these are simply for lazy people like you and I, all whom simply don't want to move to grab a calculator.